 Introduction to Data Scientist

-Data Scientists are defined as the analytical experts who uses the technology and social science skill to figure out the pattern and manage the data.
-These people are good with the collection, enquiring and analysing the data to make sense of the unstructured, messy data from various sources such as social media, emails, smart devices etc. along with these, they should be good at working with the database, collaborating with other departments to collect data, updated with latest trends related to database, etc.
+The following article provides an outline for Who is a Data Scientist?
+Data Scientists are defined as analytical experts who uses technology and social science skill to figure out pattern and manage the data.
+These people are good with the collection, enquiring, and analyzing the data to make sense of the unstructured, messy data from various sources such as social media, emails, smart devices, etc. along with these, they should be good at working with the database, collaborating with other departments to collect data, updated with latest trends related to database, etc.

 Who is a Data Scientist?